DevelopersHawai/nodeJS_SocialMediaSite/README.md

 If git gives you an issue like:
 "fatal: The remote end hung up unexpectedly"
 Please run `git config http.postBuffer 524288000`
+Looking for offending file that causes git to hang.
+Once I find it, I will use git rm and then reference the video on youtube.

 The above is due to the large file sizes embeded into the project.